Randomness: In politics

 Random selection can be an official method to resolve tied elections in some jurisdictions.
 Its use in politics originates long ago.
-Many offices in Ancient Athens were chosen by lot instead of modern voting.
+Many offices in ancient Athens were chosen by lot instead of modern voting.

 Randomness and religion

 Randomness can be seen as conflicting with the deterministic ideas of some religions, such as those where the universe is created by an omniscient deity who is aware of all past and future events.
 If the universe is regarded to have a purpose, then randomness can be seen as impossible.
 This is one of the rationales for religious opposition to evolution, which states that non-random selection is applied to the results of random genetic variation.

 Hindu and Buddhist philosophies state that any event is the result of previous events, as is reflected in the concept of karma.
-As such, this conception is at odd with the idea of randomness, and any reconciliation between both of them would require an explanation.
+As such, this conception is at odds with the idea of randomness, and any reconciliation between both of them would require an explanation.

 In some religious contexts, procedures that are commonly perceived as randomizers are used for divination.
 Cleromancy uses the casting of bones or dice to reveal what is seen as the will of the gods.